bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 Let's break that down:

-- this is a trait, so we need to implement it for a user-defined type
+- This is a trait, so we need to implement it for a user-defined type.
 - `build` takes `&self`, allowing you to change the behavior based on the value.
-- it takes a `&mut App` reference, allowing you to mutate the [`App`] state freely
+- It takes a `&mut App` reference, allowing you to mutate the [`App`] state freely.
-  - adding systems via [`App::add_systems`] is the most common and important method
+  - Adding systems via [`App::add_systems`] is the most common and important method.
-  - as discussed in our section on [apps], [`App`] holds a [`World`], allowing you to add resources, make queries, spawn entities and more
+  - As discussed in our section on [apps], [`App`] holds a [`World`], allowing you to add resources, make queries, spawn entities and more.
-- because of how simple this is, we can just cut-and-paste code from our `main.rs` into plugins when we're ready to clean up
+- Because of how simple this is, we can just cut-and-paste code from our `main.rs` into plugins when we're ready to clean up

 Let's see how this works in practice: